MetalOnes/Home-Assistant-Config/README.md

 ### Recent Changes worth mentioning:

+* Upgraded to 0.101.3.
+Lots of Lovelace/config changes, mostly reorganizing and removing old unused stuff.
-* Lots or lovelace changes/updates.
+* Lots of lovelace changes/updates.
 Prepping to upgrade to 0.101.3
 * Got rid of customize.yaml, moved to individual files
 * Lots of Lovelace updates, some new integrations
 * Upgrading to 0.100.X